buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 By using Dribbble as a case study and analysing it, I’ll show how **we can use the objects and components** that were the focus of Chapter 2, **as the building blocks from which to build patterns and pages** that are the focus of this chapter.

-{% include figure.html url="/images/ch3/c3-s2-dribbble-page.png" alt="Dribbble’s Profile Page" description="Dribbble’s profile page is comprised of a series of patterns: 1. a ‘profile pattern’; 2. a ‘shot pattern’; and 3. a shot pattern in an active state with content surfaced from the bottom." %}
+{% include figure.html url="/images/ch3/c3-s2-dribbble-page.png" alt="Dribbble’s Profile Page" description="Dribbble’s profile page is comprised of a series of patterns: 1. a ‘profile pattern’; 2. a ‘shot pattern’; and 3. a shot pattern in an active state with metadata content surfaced from the bottom." %}

 If we look at Dribbble’s [profile page](https://dribbble.com/fehler), we can see that it’s built from a set of core building blocks: **patterns that have been designed to satisfy a variety of particular purposes**.
 These patterns include: